Aider-AI/aider/docs/ctags.md

 sends GPT a **concise map of your whole git repository** that includes all declared variables and functions with call signatures.
+This *repo map* is built automatically using `ctags`, which extracts symbol definitions from source files.
+Historically, ctags were generated and indexed by IDEs and editors to help humans search and navigate large codebases.
-This *repo map* is built automatically using `ctags` and enables GPT to better comprehend, navigate and edit code in larger repos.
+Instead, we're going to use ctags to help GPT better comprehend, navigate and edit code in larger repos.

 To get a sense of how effective this can be, this